 And last to call out on Schwab: they also have a S&P 500 Index Fund (SWPPX) with a 0.02% expense ratio.
 That’s a great value, but has slightly less diversification that some of the total and broad market funds above.

-The following index funds would make up a Vanguard 3 Fund Portfolio:
+The following funds from the pioneer of index investing would make up a 3 Fund Portfolio:

 - VTSAX – Vanguard Total Stock Market Index Fund (0.04% expense ratio)